Ipswich railway station, Queensland: History

 The cabin, turnable, rail bridge and railway workshops are all listed on the Queensland Heritage Register.

+The now-closed Dugandan railway line split from the Main Line railway at Ipswich.

 In 1978, a large office and retail complex (currently known as Ipswich Central Plaza) was built above the station and spanning both sides of Bell Street following the sale of the air rights.
 On 20 September 1980, the line was electrified from Darra.
 The last remaining old platform and buildings were demolished in 1985.

 Services

 Ipswich is served mainly by trains to and from Caboolture and Nambour, and is the terminus for the Rosewood shuttles.
 Some inbound services originate from Rosewood in the morning on-peak, and some outbound services continue to Rosewood in the afternoon peak.

 The Caboolture and Nambour trains outside of peak times typically stop all stations to Bowen Hills, then run express from Bowen Hills to Petrie, stopping only at Eagle Junction and Northgate.
 During weekday morning on-peak times, the trains also run express from Darra to Milton, stopping only at Indooroopilly.
 Some weekday services continue past Petrie to Kippa-Ring instead of Caboolture or Nambour.

 During morning on-peak times (6:00 am – 8:30 am, Monday to Friday), city bound services depart every six minutes at best, and during afternoon peak times (3:30 pm – 7:00 pm, Monday to Friday), terminating services arrive every 12 minutes at best.
 During off-peak times, Caboolture and Nambour services depart and arrive at half hourly intervals, with every second train being met by a Rosewood shuttle train.
 Weekday morning on-peak express services take 50 minutes to reach Central, and 58 minutes to reach Central on an off-peak all-stations service.

 Ipswich is also served by Queensland Rail Travel's twice weekly Westlander service travelling between Brisbane and Charleville.